High School Course Options: What Are the Choices and Can They Save Money on College?

 - Does not provide money savings in college.
 Colleges do not reward honors courses with earned credit.

 - If a student is not prepared for an honors course and their grade reflects that, their GPA will suffer.
-Honors courses may not be weighted like AP courses.
+Honors courses may not be weighted like AP courses (although sometimes they are–depends on the high school).
 So, a “C” will be 2 points (on a 4-point scale) and will negatively affect their GPA.
 A “C” in an AP class will earn 3 points—the same as a “B” in a standard class.

 The International Baccalaureate® (IB) program was created in 1968 as an advanced educational option for students.
 The IB Diploma is earned by following a specific series of courses in every subject during 11th and 12th grades.
 Exams are graded on a scale of 1 to 7 with 7 being the highest.
 Students can take coursework on the diploma path or just individual IB classes.